JustinLove/Donation-setup-interface-for-Planetary-Annihiliation-Ablegamers-event/notes.md

   - add or correct match number
   - Edit the feed: We had a lot of unspecified donations.
 Some of them of them got clarified out-of-band,  although outright gifts are possible.
 Have a way for donators to contact someone for retargeting if time allows.

-- Multiple puppemasters - coordination? central feed tracking executions?
+- Multiple puppetmasters - coordination? central feed tracking executions?

 ### Ingame Mod